bhowell2/debouncer/README.md

 ```

 ### Run Immediately and Run Last (`addRunImmediatelyAndRunLast(...)`)
-This is provided out of convenience so the user can always make the same call and does not have to make conditional
+This is provided out of convenience, so the user can always make the same call and does not have to make conditional
 calls.
 It would be the same as calling `addRunImmediately` and then when another task for the given event arrives
 calling `addRunLast`, but avoids the user having to keep track of whether or not they need to call `addRunImmediately`
 or `addRunLast`.